Lessons Learned From a Life-Changing 2017

 I didn’t do that.

-Instead, I modified my coaching programs to help millennial women in corporate, an idea I’ve had since starting my business but kept ignoring.
+Instead, I modified my coaching programs to help people leave good-on-paper jobs, an idea I’ve had since starting my business but kept ignoring.

 Your goals may evolve once you begin pursuing them, and that’s okay.

 It was challenging to sail off in one direction, realize it wasn’t right, then retack.
 It’s also a beautiful lesson in listening to what calls to you at a deep and enduring level.

 Talking to senior executives about the retreat reinforced for me to how hard it was for most of us women to get to that level in the first place . . . never mind staying there without burning out.
-When the umpteenth women said, “I wish I had talked to you ten years ago when I was making the decisions that set my trajectory,” I knew I HAD to work with millennials.
+When the umpteenth women said, “I wish I had talked to you ten years ago when I was making the decisions that set my trajectory,” I knew I was onto something.